asterics/AsTeRICS-Grid/docs/documentation_user/04_input_options.md

   * **Hover time**: time in milliseconds to wait until a hovered element is selected.
 The value `0` means that the hovered element is never selected.
   * **Hide cursor**: if checked the cursor is hidden and not visible while hovering above elements.
 This can be useful e.g. for eye-tracking where the cursor may be distracting.
   * **Read out active element**: if checked the label of the hovered element is directly read out if the active element has changed
-  * **Disable hover pane**: normally for hovering a global invisible hover pane is inserted.
-This makes it technically possible to continue hovering after navigation to another grid without lifting the finger (on a touchscreen).
-However this hover pane can cause problems in combination with a software controlled mouse cursor, because click actions may not reach the actual elements.
+  * **Disable hover pane**: Normally (without activating this option) it is possible to continue hovering after navigation to another grid without lifting the finger (on a touchscreen).
+Technically this function is implented by a global invisible hover pane., normally for hovering a global invisible hover pane is inserted.
+However this hover pane can cause problems in combination with a software controlled mouse cursor (emulated software mouse), because click actions may not reach the actual elements.
+In this case it might be useful / necessary to activate the function *Disable hover pane*.

 ### Scanning